Yachting and Boating Glossary of Terms

 Provisioning sheet.
 A questionnaire that guests fill out before a bareboat charter.
 It tells the management company what foods and other supplies you want to have to wait for you when you arrive for your vacation.
 It’s not mandatory, as many bareboaters prefer to provision themselves when they arrive.

 Pump toilet.
-A marine toilet that requires the user to pump a handle in order to flush.
+A marine toilet that requires the user to pump a handle to flush.

 R